cilium/cilium/Documentation/concepts.rst

   containers which are already running will not lose any connectivity, and they will keep running with the policy loaded before Cilium stopped unexpectedly.

-* When running Cilium on a different way, just make sure the bpf fs is mounted :ref:`admin_mount_bpffs`.
+* When running Cilium in a different way, just make sure the bpf fs is mounted :ref:`admin_mount_bpffs`.

 ***********